Traveler's guide to avoiding infectious diseases

 To prevent against bites from mosquitoes and other insects:

-- Wear insect repellent containing DEET or picaridin when you are outdoors, but use it safely.
+- Wear insect repellent when you are outdoors, but use it safely.
+Conventional repellents include DEET and picaridin.
+Some biopesticide repellents are oil of lemon eucalyptus (OLE), PMD, and IR3535.

 - You may also need to use a bed mosquito net while you sleep.